 Thank you again for reserving an hour out of your busy schedule to interview me today.
 I remain very interested in becoming a part of your team and look forward to speaking with you again!

 After the excitement of an interview, if two weeks have passed without any further communication, feel free to send a gentle, brief follow-up.

 Dear Mr. Parker:

 I hope you're doing well!
-It was so nice to meet with you two weeks ago to discuss the role of Digital Marketing Manager.
+It was so nice to meet with you two weeks ago to discuss the role of Digital Marketing Manager at ABC Digital.

 I thought I'd check in to see where things stand in the hiring process.
 I'm looking forward to your update!

 If there's anything else I can provide to help in the decision-making process, I'd be happy to do so.
 Thank you again for your time!

-Now that you've reviewed some samples, let's discuss the basic ingredients that made up each letter.
+Now that you've reviewed some samples, let's discuss the basic ingredients that made up each example letter above.
 Below, you'll find some writing tips, some general tips, and some dos and don'ts.

-Before you sit down to write, consider the writing tips below.
+Before you sit down to write your letter, consider the writing tips below.
 They'll help you take the thoughts floating around in your mind and mold them into an eloquent note.

 Express gratitude.
 The interviewer took time out of their busy schedule to sit down with you and explain the position and company in greater detail.
-Open up with an immediate word of thanks: Thank you for taking the time to meet with me today.
+Open up with an immediate word of thanks: Thank you for taking the time to meet with you.

 Be specific.
 Mention something specific you learned during the interview that excited you, whether it's about the position or the company as a whole.